Lavani11618439/Delta_ModifiedDate/README.md

 2. Data Flow

+There are 13 changes from the source which will be pushed to the target.
+This splits as follows:
+- 11 Insterd >>> Lookup No Match Output
+- 2 Updated >>> Look Match Output

 ![image](https://user-images.githubusercontent.com/114147734/235295824-473c9988-1b67-4416-bdfb-db2a3b831efb.png)

 3. Check if new records are INSERTED (The number of rows will be now 116 in the Source and tagert)